 Since that time, there has not been a single mass shooting in Australia, and the gun death rate has been reduced from 2.6 per 100,000 population to less than 1 per 100,000 population.
 The US gun death rate, by comparison is more than 10 per 100,000 population.”

-Ms. Janet Linde was the first reader to post a response shortly after the Daily Kos piece was published.
-A person after me own heart, she said (and I hope that I am not merely inferring when I say that her statement is appropriately condescending and approaches sarcasm):
+A Janet Linde was the first reader to post a response.
+A person after my own heart, she said (appropriately condescending and mildly sarcastic):

 She had 64 replies to that remark when I came across the site and the thread.
-Without reading the other replies, I posted this comment:
+Without reading the other replies, I posted this reply to her comment:

 Fortunately, in all six instances, I had a large box of popcorn with me and was therefore able to stand my ground and defend myself.